pawandeepthind/mulesoft-sandbox/README.md

 # README

 # What
-Dev machine setup for Mulesoft API Implementation.
-Find In Store API that allows finding inventory of items in nearby stores.
+Machine setup for API Implementation.
+API: Find In Store API
+Description: Allows finding inventory of items in nearby stores.
+This application contains two flows
+	1. API implementation - Uses free form address provided in the request, fetches nearest lat,lng using Google Geocode API.
+And then uses this lat,lng to lookup for nearby stores using database tables stored in mysql db.
+And then looksup for the inventory for the 5 nearby stores and the items ids provided in the request and present them back in json format.
+	2. Supporting Point-To-Point Integration: This integration
+		1. Is used to load inventory in storeitemqty table.
+		2. Is used to load store in store table.

-# Steps
+# Steps to setup the application demo

 1. Here are some of the pre-requisite (Note: It is tested on Mac OS X for now)
   * Install latest virtual Box (5.2.12-122591 - VirtualBox-5.2.12-122591-OSX.dmg)